larntz/lemmy-directory/content/community/lemmy.world/stalker.md

 ---
 title: "S.T.A.L.K.E.R."
 name: "stalker"
 description: ">***Mods wanted!***>>*Were you a mod for the original r/stalker subreddit, or interested in becoming one here?
 I invite you to join the team!
-Just [shoot me a DM](/u/Ginjutsu@lemmy.world).**Scavengers, Trespassers, Adventurers, Loners, Killers, Explorers and Robbers.*Welcome to c/stalker, a community to discuss the highly acclaimed S.T.A.L.K.E.R. franchise as well as the upcoming game *S.T.A.L.K.E.R.
+Just [shoot me a DM](/u/Ginjutsu@lemmy.world).*---*Scavengers, Trespassers, Adventurers, Loners, Killers, Explorers and Robbers.*Welcome to c/stalker, a community to discuss the highly acclaimed S.T.A.L.K.E.R. franchise as well as the upcoming game *S.T.A.L.K.E.R.
 2: Heart of Chornobyl*, created by GSC Game World.
 Discussions pertaining to the Strugatsky brothers' *Roadside Picnic* as well as the Tarkovsky film are also welcome.Don't get lost in The Zone...[Official Site](https://www.gsc-game.com/) | [Official Twitter](https://twitter.com/stalker_thegame) | [Support Ukraine](https://u24.gov.ua/)"
 type: community
-date: "2023-06-28 15:20:40"
+date: "2023-06-29 12:38:07"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.world/c/stalker"
 host: lemmy.world
-lastmod: "2023-06-26 22:30:20"
+lastmod: "2023-06-28 20:50:56"
 published: "2023-06-20 17:30:46"
-subscribers: 21
+subscribers: 22
 posts: 2
 comments: 0
 weight: 2